 The Story So Far.

-Twenty-nine years ago he was driving trucks and singing in bars.
-Today, Steve Grace is an international award winning Country Gospel artist with sixteen albums and a million miles of concert tours behind him.
-Communicating to thousands of people each year, his tours literally go anywhere and everywhere, from remote villages on South Pacific islands to major venues in the big cities.
+Thirty years ago he was driving trucks and singing in pubs.
+Today, Steve Grace is an international award winning Country Gospel artist with twenty albums and a million miles of concert tours behind him.
+Communicating to thousands of people each year, his tours literally go anywhere and everywhere, from remote villages on South Pacific islands to remote communities and country towns across Australia.

 Social?
 Follow the journey on instagram.